carrieshenkayee/carrieshenkayee/README.md

 * ✉️  You can contact me at [carrieshen.uk@gmail.com](mailto:carrieshen.uk@gmail.com)
 * 🧠  I'm learning database and architecture
 * 🤝  I'm open to collaborating on interesting projects
-* ⚡  I'm secretly a writer, ask me for a short story!
+* ⚡  I'm secretly a writer too, ask me for a random short story!

 ### Skills